29½ hrs pw, Monday to Friday inclusive. Term time plus five training days.

 (Actual working hours will be discussed further in the recruitment process and will be determined by the Academy.
 Flexibility will be required in relation to your exact start/finish times to ensure the needs of The Trust are met)

-We’re looking to recruit a temporary Learning Support Assistant – Level 2 to cover the maternity leave.
-During your time with us:
+We’re looking to recruit a Fixed Term Learning Support Assistant – Level 2 based within our SEN Department at Co-op Academy Grange.

 - You’ll find this job rewarding as you will help make a difference to the lives of young people by providing in classroom support for students.

 - You’ll deliver interventions to individuals or small groups, particularly for students with special educational needs.